ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-grouping/index.md

 [[note]]
 | The example above also demonstrates [Sorting](../server-side-model-sorting/) with groups.
 | When the grid sort changes, only impacted rows will be reloaded.
 For example, if 'Sport' groups
-| are expanded, sortingon the 'Year' column won't cause the top level 'Country' groups to reload,
+| are expanded, sorting on the 'Year' column won't cause the top level 'Country' groups to reload,
 | but sorting on the 'Gold' column will.
 | <br/><br/>
 | To avoid this and always refresh top level groups regardless of which column is sorted, set the grid